GenAI Is No Silver Bullet for Qualitative Research in Software Engineering: A Research Agenda

 Addressing this gap requires not only mapping the role of GenAI in sensemaking, but also systematically comparing the processes and findings of human-only and GenAI-assisted research to understand the implications of involving GenAI in interpretive work.

 \paragraph{Designing collaborative human-AI workflows} Because GenAI-only analysis is generally insufficient, a challenge is to design workflows in which researchers and GenAI collaborate without losing interpretive depth.
+Section~\ref{sec:slr} suggests that the most promising pattern is not replacement, but staged collaboration: humans define the codebook or analytic frame, GenAI helps with screening or secondary coding, and humans then inspect disagreements, negative cases, and theory-relevant links.

-GenAI may help by suggesting candidate links or surfacing patterns, but researchers must validate and interpret them.
-Future work should investigate what such collaborative workflows look like in practice, e.g., how researchers iterate between GenAI suggestions and their own coding or how reflexive notes can be integrated into mixed human-AI analyses.
+Future work should investigate what such collaborative workflows look like in practice, e.g., how researchers iterate between GenAI suggestions and their own coding, or how reflexive notes can be integrated into mixed human-AI analyses.
 Tool support will be essential: Interfaces should allow researchers to navigate interconnected artifacts, inspect model reasoning, support and record reflexive practices, and move seamlessly between levels of detail.

-\paragraph{Developing standards for SE research practice} The SE research community must define how GenAI should be integrated into its own scientific practices across study types.
-Questions include: How should publication venues require documentation of GenAI use in qualitative studies?
-How do we prevent standards being used to exclude human-only interpretations?
-Answers may build on emerging evaluation guidelines for empirical SE studies with LLMs~\cite{baltes2025evaluation}, but will need to be adapted to the particular challenges of qualitative research with interconnected socio-technical artifacts.
+\paragraph{Developing reporting and evaluation norms for SE research practice} The SE research community must clarify how GenAI use should be documented and evaluated across study types without prematurely hardening those expectations into rigid standards.
+The venue scan suggests that current disclosure is often too coarse to distinguish human-only coding from AI-assisted tool use.
+Questions include: What level of disclosure is needed for qualitative studies using QDA tools with AI features?
+How should researchers distinguish assistive use from analytic delegation?
+How do we avoid documentation norms being used to exclude human-only interpretations?
+Answers may build on emerging evaluation guidance for empirical SE studies with LLMs~\cite{baltes2026guidelinesempiricalstudiessoftware}, but will need to be adapted to the particular challenges of qualitative research with interconnected socio-technical artifacts.